 - Drink less – Too much drinking and binge-drinking can damage the heart muscle.
 Watch your alcohol intake and make sure you stay within the recommended limits; for women, heart healthy drinking is one or two units of alcohol a day.

 - Balance your diet – A balanced diet is key to keeping us healthy and happy as we age.
-To be heart-smart, reduce your intake of salt and saturated fats.
+To be heart-smart, reduce your intake of salt, sugar and saturated fats.